korchasa/speelka-agent/README.md

     argument_description: "The user query to process"
   llm:
     provider: "openai"
-    api_key: ""  # Set via environment variable for security
+    apiKey: ""  # Set via environment variable for security
     model: "gpt-4o"
     temperature: 0.7
-    prompt_template: "You are a helpful AI assistant.
+    promptTemplate: "You are a helpful AI assistant.
 Respond to the following request: {{input}}.
 Provide a detailed and helpful response.
 Available tools: {{tools}}"
   chat:
     max_tokens: 0
     max_llm_iterations: 25